Licensed & Insured Topographical Surveying

 Contours: This is a line that shows the peaks and valleys of the land being surveyed.
 These lines can shows slopes of varying degrees, depending on the slopes of the area.
 In short, the smaller the cumulative drop, the more precise and detailed the survey can become.

 Utilities: If there are any improvements that are visible on the lot, they can be shown.
 This includes overhead utility lines, street lights, electric boxes, pipeline markers.
-This survey can also indicates if there are items buried or located below ground.
+This survey can also indicate if there are items buried or located below ground.

 Physical Attributes: This includes if there are any streams, creeks, or wooded areas.
 The surveyor can then locate any individual trees and bushes and be as descriptive as need be for the situation.

-Call Today For More Information About Topographical Surveying
+Call Today For More Information

 Arek Surveying has years of experience in the surveying field and provides customers with trusted and reliable topographical surveying.
 For more information about our surveying options, please contact us today.
-We can discuss the pricing and benefits of this or any other type of survey.
+When you reach out, we can discuss the pricing and benefits of this or any other type of survey.
 We have years of service in the industry and can provide you with trusted and reliable results.
 Our services extend throughout New York and Long Island, Suffolk and Nassau County included, as well as the 5 NYC boroughs, including Brooklyn and Queens.
 So please, do not hesitate to reach out today!
 When you call, we can provide you with a free consultation and estimate.

 Topographical surveying is available in all New York and New Jersey Counties: